msantos/srly/README.md

 (when binaries are used as arguments, they are first converted to record format based on a runtime platform check).

-To change the serial device, the attributes must be written out using serctl:tcsetattr/3.
+To modify the serial device, the attributes must be written out using serctl:tcsetattr/3.

     serctl:flow(Termios) -> true | false
     serctl:flow(Termios, Bool) -> #termios{}